From typing tools to writing gear, we’ve got you covered with everything you need to make your writing process smoother, faster, and more efficient.

 It should look something like this:

-Buffer a cool, simple app for scheduling social media updates automatically.
+Buffer is a cool, simple app for scheduling social media updates automatically.

 Hootsuite is a great tool for scheduling Tweets and managing multiple Twitter accounts.
 Twitter is huge, and it’s one of the most active social networks in the world.
 Writers and readers can interact, and it’s a great way to connect with your tribe and allow your followers to spread your message for you.